Next: Platform-Independent Make: pimake

 OOMMF and Process ID Information: pidinfo

-The pidinfo command returns the mapping of OOMMF ID's (OID's)
+The pidinfo command prints a table mapping OOMMF ID's (OID's)

 The pidinfo command line is: